Time to read: 8 mins

 The Dos and Don’ts of Houseplants Around Pets

 You may have noticed your pets eating your houseplants.
 It is not known exactly why they do this.
 It could be out of boredom, to ease an upset stomach, attempt to even a nutritional deficiency or they could just like the look of it.
-Some of the plants we keep in our homes can be toxic to our pets while others are safe.
-We have complied a list of safe and toxic plants to have around your home.
+Some of the plants we keep in our homes can be toxic to our pets, but not all of them, others are safe.
+We have complied a list of safe and toxic plants so you know what to keep around your home.

 Safe houseplants to keep around your pets